 The following diagram shows the GSS-API Payload 0x81 packet structure.

 Status (4 bytes): On failure, a 4-byte error code is returned by GSS-API.
 This value MUST be 0x00000000 on success.
-Error logging canSHOULD<6> be implemented in a variety of ways.<6>.
+Error logging SHOULD<6> be implemented.

 Flags (1 byte): The following table shows the possible flag values.